Power Rangers: Super Legends: Nintendo DS

-Game features
+Gameplay

 The game marks an anniversary gathering of selectable Power Rangers from fifteen seasons of the series, from Mighty Morphin Power Rangers to Power Rangers Operation Overdrive, from Rangers to Megazords (only the Dino Thunder and Mystic Force seasons are not represented).
 There are 16 playable characters on the Nintendo DS and 21 on the PlayStation 2 and PC.

 Reception

 The DS and PlayStation 2 versions received "unfavorable" reviews according to the review aggregation website Metacritic.